MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 3. In the **Code**, **Description**, and **Tag** fields, provide an identifier, some information about the test, and a tag that you can use to find the results of the suite on the Log Entries page.
 4. Define timing for the run.
     1. The **1 Work Day Corresponds to** field works with the **Duration (minutes)** field to update the **Work Date Starts at** field, and you use it to test processes that have deadlines, such as payments.
 The duration can be up to 240 minutes.
     2. The **Default Min.
 User Delay** and **Default Max.
-User Delay** fields let you simulate pauses in the action, for example, when someone goes for a cup of coffee.
+User Delay** fields in the header let you simulate pauses in the action, for example, when someone goes for a cup of coffee.
 You must specify a delay.
+You can also specify whether you always want the same delay, or different delays within this range by choosing an option in the **Delay Type** field on the line.
 5. Specify the base version to compare
    > [!TIP]
    > To change the value in the **Base Version** field, you might need to turn on Edit mode.
 1. Configure lines for the suite.
+   > [!TIP]
+   > The lines will contain some of the settings from the header.
+Updating the values on the lines will also update the header.
+    1. On the **BCPT Suite Lines** FastTab, choose the codeunits to run.
+    2. In the **Parameters** field, enter a parameter to define iterations, for example, to create lines on sales orders, Example, a Lines=10 parameter creates 10 lines on a document.
-    1. In the **Codeunit** field,
+    3. In the **No. of Sessions** field, enter the number of concurrent users to simulate.
+    4. Optional: If you want to run in Single Run mode, or you want to run one of the sessions without applying settings such as minimum and maximum delays, choose the **Run in Foreground** check box.
+For more information, see [Running in the Background and Foreground](devenv-performance-toolkit,md#running-in-the-background-and-foreground).

-## Starting the run from the command line
+## Starting the Run from PowerShell
 Open a PowerShell command prompt, and make sure you have installed the necessary binaries and scripts. <!--not sure whether they still need to check the binaries and scripts.
 If they do, where and how do they check that?--> The commands use the example from above. <!--To start a test on the local machine (“on-prem”), run this command: command is missing-->

+> [!NOTE]
+> If you want to run in single run mode, you don't need to go to powershell.
+You can do that from the UI.

 Create an authorization object in PowerShell with following command: